sugarcrmlabs/OutboundEmailsDeployer/src/README.txt

 Installation Steps
-1. Download the Outbound Emails Deployer package.
+1. Download the Outbound Group Email Account Deployer package.
 2. Navigate to Admin > Module Loader and install the package.
 3. Log out of the Sugar instance, clear your browser cache, and log back in to the Sugar instance once more.
-4. Navigate to the Admin panel and verify that you now see a new section called “Outbound Emails Deployer”.
+4. Navigate to the Admin panel and verify that you now see a new section called “Outbound Group Email Account Deployer”.

 Deploying an Outbound Email Account to a Team
-1. Navigate to Admin > Outbound Emails Deployer.
+1. Navigate to Admin > Outbound Group Email Account Deployer.
 2. Select an available outbound mailbox from the “Select…” dropdown list on the left side of the screen.
 3. Select one or more teams from the “Select…” text field, between the dropdown list and the Add button.
 4. Once complete, click the “Add” button.
 This will generate a prompt which states “This operations will deploy the mapped settings across all users, do you want to continue?”.
 If you are ready to deploy this email account to the teams listed, click “Confirm”.
 Otherwise, click “Cancel”.